ietf-teep/architecture/draft-ietf-teep-architecture.md

 This architecture leverages asymmetric cryptography to authenticate a device to a TAM.
 Additionally, a TEE in a device authenticates a TAM and TA signer.
-The provisioning of trust anchors to a device may different from one use case to the other.
+The provisioning of Trust Anchors to a device may different from one use case to the other.
 A device administrator may want to have the capability to control what TAs are allowed.
-A device manufacturer enables verification of the TA signers and TAM providers; it may embed a list of default trust anchors that the signer of an allowed TA's signer certificate should chain to.
+A device manufacturer enables verification of the TA signers and TAM providers; it may embed a list of default Trust Anchors that the signer of an allowed TA's signer certificate should chain to.
 A device administrator may choose to accept a subset of the allowed TAs via consent or action of downloading.